-We all want our homes to be the best they can be, so as a Gentoo customer you have the right to carry out improvements, alterations or additions to your home.
+As a Gentoo customer, you have the right to carry out improvements, alterations or additions to your home.
 All we ask is that before you do anything please ask our permission in writing, giving details of the work you want to carry out.

 We take our responsibilities to you very seriously and strive to deliver a high-quality leasehold management service under the terms of your lease.

 Under this assurance, we’ll make sure we provide a comprehensive and responsive approach and that you will always be kept fully up to date on the quality, cost and performance of what we’re doing.
 We will also consult with you fully and use what we learn to develop our service and make it as effective as possible.

 Our service standards